 I count myself fortunate to serve some of the most exciting clients in the world - whose aims and accomplishments inspire me every day

 Initially drawn more to the works of the Venerable Bede than those of William Blackstone, I didn’t actually decide to become a lawyer until rather late into my time as an undergraduate historian at Oxford.
-Whatever profession I chose, I knew it had to be something I could be proud of; now I count myself fortunate to serve some of the most exciting clients in the world - charities and not-for-profit organisations – whose aims and accomplishments inspire me everyday.
+Whatever profession I chose, I knew it had to be something I could be proud of; now I count myself fortunate to serve some of the most exciting clients in the world - charities and not-for-profit organisations – whose aims and accomplishments inspire me every day.

 Working with charities means encountering the extraordinary, the amusing and the frankly surreal on a regular basis.
 I challenge any lawyer to find a client type more varied and interesting.

 I work with the full spectrum of charities and not-for-profit bodies, from grant makers to humanitarian organisations, galleries and museums to medical charities, to name just a few.
 I also focus on acting for schools and education providers.
 I actually spent a year teaching in an international school; I’ve been a school governor of a voluntary aided school, run youth groups and I currently mentor students.
-Add a husband who is a teacher in an independent school and it has become a rather well-rounded interest.
+Add a husband who works in an independent school and it has become a rather well-rounded interest.